 Explored by Annabel from Smudged Postcard

-If you are looking for a different outlook on how these basalt columns came into being, a visit to the visitors centre might enlighten you on the subject.
-It is filled with interactive exhibits, a film and the exact geological history of the region (spoiler alert: The causeway was actually formed some 60 million years ago by layers of lava.
+If you are looking for a different outlook on how these basalt columns came into being, a visit to the visitors’ center might enlighten you on the subject.
+It is filled with interactive exhibits, a film, and the exact geological history of the region (spoiler alert: The causeway was actually formed some 60 million years ago by layers of lava.

-Visiting the Giant’s Causeway is without doubt one of the best things to do in Northern Ireland and here is no better way to experience it than to walk!
-Lace up your walking booths and wander around the coastline to the main rocky area of the causeway.
+Visiting the Giant’s Causeway is, without doubt, one of the best things to do in Northern Ireland and there is no better way to experience it than to walk!
+Lace-up your walking booths and wander around the coastline to the main rocky area of the causeway.
 The many hexagonal stepping stones are great fun to walk over with the waving of the sea lapping close by.
-The pathway continues on along the coast and then climbs steeply up the cliff side and then loops back around to the visitor centre.
+The pathway continues along the coast and then climbs steeply up the cliffside and then loops back around to the visitor center.

--Find the best inn in Belfast to complete your stay! –
+Find the best guesthouse in Belfast to complete your stay!

 Cliffs of Moher (Ireland)